globoglobito/Python-Guide/README.md

 From all this, a strategy emerges around using logging to improve your debugging:

-1) Instead of print staments, add calls to logging.debug to your code.
+1) Instead of print statements, add calls to logging.debug to your code.

 2) At the top of your script, use logging.basicConfig(level=logging.DEBUG) for development: switch to INFO or WARNING for production.

 3) Optionally make a command line option for your script that enables debugging output(eg my_script.py --verbose)

 #### Note there is much much more stuff you could do, like using multiple loggers at the same time, each handing its own formatting and levels.
-Again this is just the tip.
+Again, this is just the tip.

 ## System interaction
 os module: allows you to interact with your operating system.